What's new in Digital Lab

 This Digital Lab release supports an additional barcode scanning framework for iOS.
 You can now also perform barcode simulation when using the ZXing library.
 For details, see QR code and barcode simulation.

 Android 14 and iOS 17 (Mac connector only) are now supported.
+For more details on connecting iOS 17 devices, see the prerequisites in Install the connector on a Mac machine.

 The Digital Lab embedded Appium v2 server was upgraded to version 2.1.3.